saucelabs/sauce-school/codelabs/Module5_SeleniumJava.md

 --

 Let's start by setting up Jenkins on your local machine and using the test code from your computer as well.
 Keep in mind that this isn’t the proper way to go about this — it's merely beneficial for this example.
-To do it right, the Jenkins server (i.e., master node) would live on a machine of its own, or in a Virtual Machine (VM) like a Docker container.
+To do it right, the Jenkins server (i.e., master node) would live on a machine of its own, or in a Virtual Machine (VM).

 These instructions give you the step-by-step for how to set up on MacOS, however there are instructions for other operating systems, as well as the option for setup using a Docker container with other operating systems [here](https://www.jenkins.io/doc/book/installing/).